aaronparker/aaronparker.github.io/_posts/2008-01-24-addressing-licensing-issues-with-adobe-cs3-apps-on-softgrid.md

 <HREF>CMDOW.EXE /RUN /HID CSCRIPT //NOLOGO \\SERVER\Scripts\StopFLEXnet.VBS</HREF>
 </SCRIPT>[/code]

-I&#8217;m using [CMDOW](http://www.commandline.co.uk/cmdow/) here to hide the command window that users will see every few seconds.
+I'm using [CMDOW](http://www.commandline.co.uk/cmdow/) here to hide the command window that users will see every few seconds.
 Unfortunately this method is a little clunky, but if you have a better suggest please let me know.